schollz/cowyo/templates/aboutpage.md

 ## Collections of Organized Words You Open
 ![Version 0.94](https://img.shields.io/badge/version-0.94-brightgreen.svg)

 This is a self-contained wiki webserver that makes sharing easy and _fast_.
 The most important feature here is *simplicity*.
 There are many other features as well including versioning, page locking, self-destructing messages, encryption, math support, and listifying.
-Read on to learn more about the features. **AwwKoala** is also [Open Source](https://github.com/schollz/cowyo).
+Read on to learn more about the features. **CowYo** is also [Open Source](https://github.com/schollz/cowyo).

 ## Features
 **Simplicity**.
 The philosophy here is to *just type*.
 To jot a note, simply load the page at [`/`](/) and just start typing.
 No need to press edit, the browser will already be focused on the text.
 No need to press save - it will automatically save when you stop writing.
 The URL at [`/`](/) will redirect to an easy-to-remember name that you can use to reload the page at anytime, anywhere.
 But, you can also use any URL you want, e.g. [`/AnythingYouWant`](/AnythingYouWant).
 All pages can be rendered into HTML by adding `/view`.
 For example, the page [`/AnythingYouWant`](/AnythingYouWant) is rendered at [`/AnythingYouWant/view`](/AnythingYouWant/view).
 You can write in HTML or [Markdown](https://daringfireball.net/projects/markdown/) for page rendering.
 To quickly link to `/view` pages, just use `[[AnythingYouWnat]]`.